Real or not? Anthony Rendon biggest All-Star snub, plus no Miggy or Cano

 So, congrats National League, LeMahieu is an All-Star but either Rendon or the 2016 MVP won't be there, or maybe both (because you know Justin Bour is going to win the fan vote).

 American League biggest surprise: No Miguel Cabrera or Robinson Cano.
-There wasn't an obvious snub in the AL, although thanks to his spectacular defense Andrelton Simmons ranks fifth among AL position players in WAR.
-The players voted for Francisco Lindor, who got off to a great start in April but has slowed down since then.
+There wasn't an obvious snub in the AL, although thanks to his spectacular defense, Andrelton Simmons ranks fifth among AL position players in WAR; the players voted for Francisco Lindor, who got off to a great start in April but has slowed down since then.
 Simmons actually has slightly better offensive numbers in a tougher park and is certainly Lindor's equal -- or superior -- on defense.
 Still, hard to get too worked up over that one, plus Xander Bogaerts and Elvis Andrus also are worthy shortstop choices -- although those two were included in the Final Five vote (along with Didi Gregorius) and Simmons wasn't.

 Maybe the biggest shock in the AL is that Cabrera won't be an All-Star for the first time since 2009.
 But we get Justin Smoak and Yonder Alonso!
 I get that Cabrera isn't having a good season and Smoak, voted to start, does have the best numbers at first base, along with Logan Morrison.
 But Smoak, Alonso and Morrison are career mediocrities, while Cabrera is an inner-circle Hall of Famer.
 If you were actually paying to watch the game, who would you want to see?

 Similarly, at second base the players voted for Starlin Castro over Cano.
-Jonathan Schoop also made it as the Orioles' lone rep. All three are having similar seasons, although Cano actually has the slight edge in WAR and ... well, he's going to the Hall of Fame and I'm pretty sure Castro and Schoop will only get in if they buy a ticket.
+Jonathan Schoop also made it as the Orioles' lone rep. All three are having similar seasons, although Cano actually has the slight edge in WAR and ... well, he's going to the Hall of Fame, and I'm pretty sure Castro and Schoop will get in only if they buy a ticket.
 What's interesting is that while the AL players stiffed Cabrera and Cano, the NL players voted in Yadier Molina, even though J.T.
 Realmuto and Yasmani Grandal are having better seasons.

 New blood in the starting lineups, but no Dodgers.
 Twelve of the 17 starters were voted in as starters for the first time (including Marcell Ozuna, who started last year as an injury replacement).
 Certainly, some of these guys will have many more All-Star appearances in the future -- Carlos Correa, George Springer, Aaron Judge, Arenado -- so that doesn't necessarily mean these are weak lineups, even if they are lacking in All-Star experience.

-The biggest surprise in the fan voting was Zack Cozart beating out Corey Seager.
+The biggest surprise in the fan voting was that Zack Cozart beat out Corey Seager.
 A longtime vet from a small market over the reigning Rookie of the Year?
 Weird.
-Cozart holds an insignificant lead in WAR (3.0 to 2.9), not enough -- you'd think -- to put him over the top over a popular young player.
+Cozart holds an insignificant lead in WAR (3.0 to 2.9), not enough -- you'd think -- to put him in over a popular young player.
 Dodgers reliever Kenley Jansen blamed Dodgers fans for the NL's best team not having any starters.
 General rule of thumb: Don't criticize your own fans.

-"I'll say it loud and clear again.
-It's the Dodger fans' fault," the closer said.
-The thing is: Cody Bellinger wasn't on the ballot and Turner was part of that crowded third-base mix.
-Maybe the rest of the country has simply secretly had a secret crush on Zack Cozart all these years.
+"I'll say it loud and clear again: It's the Dodger fans' fault," the closer said.
+The thing is Cody Bellinger wasn't on the ballot, and Turner was part of that crowded third-base mix.
+Maybe the rest of the country has simply had a secret crush on Zack Cozart all these years.

 Where did all the Cubs go?
 Last year, the Cubs had seven All-Stars.
-This year they have one, closer Wade Davis, who wasn't even on the team last year.
+This year, they have one -- closer Wade Davis, who wasn't even on the team last year.
 Pretty remarkable, but there's a reason they're sitting at 41-41.
 Other than Bryant and Anthony Rizzo, nobody else has a good case.

 Possible replacements.
 Three players are doubtful because of injuries -- Mike Trout, Castro and Dallas Keuchel -- and Clayton Kershaw and Yu Darvish are scheduled to start on Sunday, making them ineligible.
 So we'll need at least five replacements.
 My suggestions: